2025–26 Long Beach State Beach men's basketball team

-The 2025–26 Long Beach State Beach men's basketball team represents California State University, Long Beach during the 2025–26 NCAA Division I men's basketball season.
-The Beach, led by second-year head coach Chris Acker, play their home games at the Walter Pyramid in Long Beach, California as a member of the Big West Conference.
+The 2025–26 Long Beach State Beach men's basketball team represented California State University, Long Beach during the 2025–26 NCAA Division I men's basketball season.
+The Beach, led by second-year head coach Chris Acker, played their home games at the LBS Financial Credit Union Pyramid in Long Beach, California as a member of the Big West Conference.
+They finished the season 10–22, 6–14 in Big West play to finish in ninth place.
+They failed to qualify for the Big West tournament.

 Previous season

-The Beach finished the 2024–25 season 7–25, 3–17 in Big West play, to finish in tenth place.
-They failed to make the Big West tournament, as only the top eight teams qualify.
+The Beach finished the 2024–25 season 7–25, 3–17 in Big West play to finish in 10th place.
+They failed to qualify for the Big West tournament.

 Preseason

 On October 16, 2025, the Big West Conference released their preseason coaches poll.
 Long Beach State was picked to finish eighth in the conference.